Sudan Passport Ranking

 The Republic of the Sudan is a former British colony.
 It is located in North-Eastern Africa and consists of 18 states.
 It borders Eritrea, Ethiopia, South Sudan, the Central African Republic, Chad, Libya and Egypt.
 The most important states are Khartoum, South Darfur and Gezira.
 Sudan is the 3rd largest country in Africa with a surface area of over 1.8 million square kilometers.
 Its climate is hot with seasonal rainfall.
 Its terrain is characterized by large flat plains with more desert in the north.

 Sudan gained independence in 1956.
 Its culture is dominated by a mix of traditions from multiple ethnic groups.
 The main religion is the Islam.
 The official languages of the nation are English and Arabic.
 The legal system is based on the English common and Islamic law.
 The government form is a presidential republic.
-There is currently no chief of state and head of government as the military has taken over government control.
-Elections take place every 7 years.

 The official currency is the Sudanese pound (SDG) with the current exchange rate being SDG 55 to the USD.
 Sudan has an open economy, generating a GDP of approximately $177.6 billion.
 This makes it the 10h largest economy in Africa.
 It has a per capita income of $4,232.
 The main GDP contributing sectors are services and agriculture.
 Sudan is the biggest producer and exporter of gum Arabic and over 80% of the population are employed in the agriculture sector.
 The main export products are cotton, peanuts, sorghum, millet, wheat, oil, cotton, textiles and cement.

 Sudan is a developing tourism destination.
 It is known for its wildlife and nature.
 There are three UNESCO world heritage sites scattered across the country.
 The main tourist activities are animal watching and hiking.
-Some destinations are Meroe, Suakin, Khrtoum, Kerma, the Dinder National Park, the Sanganeb National Park, Port Sudan and Arkawit.
+Some destinations are Meroe, Suakin, Khartoum, Kerma, the Dinder National Park, the Sanganeb National Park, Port Sudan and Arkawit.
 The number of yearly tourism visitors is not known but the government is aiming to attract more tourists in the future by starting infrastructure improvements.